Our Programs and Services

 The Nature Center offers field trips designed to provide students with meaningful, enjoyable outdoor experiences enhancing their study of science and appreciation of nature.
-The field trip curriculum was developed in alignment with the Metro Nashville Public Schools' science curriculum standards and Common Core State Standards for Speaking and Listening.
+The Educator's Guide to the Nature Center was developed in alignment with the Metro Nashville Public Schools' science curriculum standards and Common Core State Standards for Speaking and Listening.
 For a list of State Science Standards covered by Nature Center field trips, as well as a list of the Common Core Standards we address, please see our Supplement to the Educator's Guide.

 Registration for these free programs will open:

 - For high school and college labs on August 19, at 9 a.m.

 - For Metro Nashville Public Schools only on August 2 at 9 a.m.

 - For all other educational groups including home schools, private schools, and out-of-county schools on August 9 at 9 a.m.

 Field trips will be offered beginning September 7 and end on November 16.